Azure/azure-migrate-export/documentation/azure-migrate-export.md

    > [!Note]
    > Assessment typically runs in 1-2 hours but may take more time to run depending on the size of environment.
 9. Users can choose to customize assessment report for removing required duplicates in assessment.
 [Learn More](#how-to-customize-assessment-core-report) about how to customize assessment reports.
-10. Run the “Azure_Migrate_Export.pbit” PowerBI template provided in the Utility package.
+10. Run the “Azure_Migrate_Explore.pbit” PowerBI template provided in the Utility package.
 11. Provide the path of utility package where all the reports are generated and click Load.
 [Learn More](#how-to--find-basepath) about base Path.
 12. Once the data is loaded, Users can now choose to change static data in PowerBI report to customize as per requirement.
 [Learn More](#how-to-customize-powerbi-report) about how to customize PowerBI Report.
 13. After finalizing the slides, publish the PowerBI report on your workspace.
    ![Screenshot of PowerBI workspace.](./.media/workspace-report.png)
-14. You can download the Azure Migrate Export Executive Presentation as PPT from your workspace.
+14. You can download the Azure Migrate Explore Executive Presentation as PPT from your workspace.
    ![Screenshot of embed image option.](./.media/embed-image.png)

 ### To run AME with customization, users need to first generate the discovery report, apply customization, and then run assessment.
 Follow these steps:
-1. Download the Azure Migrate Export utility package and extract the contents on the package.
-[Learn More](#how-to-get-azure-migrate-export-utility-package) about how to get Azure Migrate Export Utility Package.
+1. Download the Azure Migrate Explore utility package and extract the contents on the package.
+[Learn More](#how-to-get-azure-migrate-export-utility-package) about how to get Azure Migrate Explore Utility Package.
-2. Run Azure Migrate Export application.
+2. Run Azure Migrate Explore application.
 3. On the console, Select Workflow Option as Discovery.
 4. In **Source Appliance**, select the source of servers.
 By default, all three sources, namely VMware, Hyper-V, and Physical are selected.
 5. Enter the project identifier details such as Tenant ID, Subscription ID, Resource Group name, and Discovery Site name.
 [Learn More](#how-to-find-project-discovery-and-assessment-parameters) on where to find the Project Identifier.